SpitFireRSA/aws_wordpress_terraform/README.md

 ## 2. AWS Profile Configuration

 By default this project will use the ***default*** AWS profile configured for the user executing the terraform project.
-Do proceed to section **Launching Terraform** if the default profile has been configured and is accepted for use.
+Do proceed to Section **Launch Project** if the default profile has been configured and is accepted for use.

 If you do not have a AWS profile configured, or would like to use a specific profile, then continue to **1.
 AWS Profile Configuration**.